How to refinish stairs that were carpeted

 Outdoor stains are also made to be more durable since they have to withstand the elements to protect the wood.

-Why I chose and justified to go with outdoor stain for staining stairs
+Why I chose outdoor stain

 - The area of the stair treads I needed the stain for is minimal (I only used two small sample cans, that’s it, which ended up being around $7)